nunet/device-management-service/db/README.md

 - `clover`: which is a `NoSQL` or document oriented database implementation.

-### 2. Structure and organisation
+### 2. Structure and Organisation

 Here is quick overview of the contents of this pacakge:

-* [README](https://gitlab.com/nunet/device-management-service/-/blob/develop/db/README.md): Current file which is aimed towards developers who wish to use and modify the package functionality.
+* [README](https://gitlab.com/nunet/device-management-service/-/blob/main/db/README.md): Current file which is aimed towards developers who wish to use and modify the package functionality.

-* [db.go](https://gitlab.com/nunet/device-management-service/-/blob/develop/db/db.go): This file defines the method which opens an SQlite database at a path set by the config parameter `work_dir`, applies migration and returns the `db` instance.
+* [db.go](https://gitlab.com/nunet/device-management-service/-/blob/main/db/db.go): This file defines the method which opens an SQlite database at a path set by the config parameter `work_dir`, applies migration and returns the `db` instance.

-* [repositories](https://gitlab.com/nunet/device-management-service/-/blob/develop/db/repositories): This folder contains the sub-packages of the `db` package.
+* [repositories](https://gitlab.com/nunet/device-management-service/-/blob/main/db/repositories): This folder contains the sub-packages of the `db` package.

-* [specs](https://gitlab.com/nunet/device-management-service/-/blob/develop/db/specs): This folder contains the class diagram of the package.
+* [specs](https://gitlab.com/nunet/device-management-service/-/blob/main/db/specs): This folder contains the class diagram of the package.

 ### 3. Class Diagram